s7minhas/victimization/replArchive/README.md

 - Figures 2 and 3 are constructed manually and are not based on any code.
 - Table 1 is constructed manually.
 The parameter listed in that table accord with the simulation parameters used in `compModelSim/abmRunning.py`.
 - **figure_4.R**: Summarizes the results of a regression analysis on the simulated data.
 The `figure_4.R` script just create a coefficient plot using two inputs: `results/abm_feCoefs.rda` and `results/abm_reCoefs.rda`.
 The output of this script is stored in `graphics/figure4.png`.
 Steps to reproduce these results from scratch involve running the computational model, processing the data, and conducting the regression analysis; each of the scripts necessary to perform these steps are in the `compModelSim` directory:
-  - `1_abmRunning.py`: Runs the computational model using the parameters specified in the paper, the code for the model itself is located in `0_VicForViz.py`.
+  - `1_abmRunning.py`: Runs the computational model using the parameters specified in the paper, the code for the model itself is located in `0_VicForViz.py` (This file takes several hours to run).
   - `2_getVicCount.R`: Calculates victimization counts from the game.
-  - `3_getNetStats.R`: Calculates network statistics from the game.
+  - `3_getNetStats.R`: Calculates network statistics from the game (This file utilizes parallelization, adjust number of cores in the script).
   - `4_abmDataPrep.R`: Organizing the data for analysis.
-  - `5_fe_abmAnalysis.R`: Runs the fixed effects regression analysis.
+  - `5_fe_abmAnalysis.R`: Runs the fixed effects regression analysis (This file takes several hours to run).
   - `5_re_abmAnalysis.R`: Runs the random effects regression analysis.
 - **figure_5.R**: Creates a descriptive visualization of how the number of actors in armed conflicts have changed over time as well as our key independent variable, network competition.
 The inputs for this script are: `data/rawModelData.rda` and `data/actorCntsID.rda`.
 The output of this script is stored in `graphics/figure5.png`.
 - Table 2 is constructed manually.